Christening Day Guide

 In Home Portraits

-Here are some helpful and easy to-do tips to ensure your photos at home are as flawless as the rest of your little one's special day.
+Below I've outlined some fantastic and super simple tips for you to make sure your home photos are just as perfect as the rest of your little one's big day.
+Check these out for a flawless photo experience!

 Lighting